Hit enter after type your search item

 In Bootstrap version 4, it does not include any icon library; Bootstrap has dropped the Glyph icons.
 However, Bootstrap has some recommendations for external icon libraries that you may use in Bootstrap 4 based projects.

-In this tutorial, I am going to share you a few third party icon libraries and online examples of using icons in various components like buttons.
+In this tutorial, I am going to share with you a few third-party icon libraries and online examples of using icons in various components like buttons.

 The external libraries offer a number of formats that you may use, however, Bootstrap recommends and prefers using SVG implementation for accessibility and external support.